adventuremomblog

 We learned that a humpback whale has a small dorsal fin and long pectoral flippers.

 We also learned that humpback whales are a type of Baleen whales.
-Baleen whales don’t have teeth and instead have baleen filter feeders inside their mouths.
+Baleen whales don’t have teeth and use baleen filter feeders in their mouths.

-The overlapping plates in their mouth allow them to take in large gulps of water and keep the food in their mouth while filtering the water back out of their mouth.
+The overlapping plates in their mouth allow them to take in large gulps of water and keep the food in their mouth while filtering the water back out of their mouths.

-The plates in their mouth are made of keratin, which is the same hardened protein found in a human fingernail.
+The plates in their mouth are made of keratin, the same hardened protein found in a human fingernail.
 We were also able to ask additional questions during our time together.

-During your cruise, you’ll learn so many interesting facts about the local ecology and wild animals from experienced researchers and naturalists.
+During your cruise, you’ll learn interesting facts about the local ecology and wild animals from experienced researchers and naturalists.

 Seating Options on the Rudee Flipper